← Home

 # [ 97-111] firmware string (e.g. "v1.3.1.8_build7")

-I found the offsets by reading the raw bytes into a hex editor and looking for ASCII sequences I recognised - the serial number from the Insta360 app’s device info screen.
+I found the offsets by reading the raw bytes into a hex editor and looking for ASCII sequences I recognised, starting with the serial number from the Insta360 app’s device info screen.

-Auto-exposure (0x1E) is a single byte: 0x02 means auto, 0x01 means manual.
-That one took an embarrassingly long time to figure out because I kept assuming 0 was off and 1 was on.
+Auto-exposure (0x1E) is a single byte.
+0x02 means auto and 0x01 means manual.
+That one took longer than it should have because I kept assuming 0 was off and 1 was on.

 Getting Access Without Root

-The annoying thing about sending raw USB control transfers on macOS is that the kernel’s UVC driver already owns the device.
-To send a control request yourself you have to seize it, fire the request, and release it - and do that fast enough that the driver doesn’t notice anything went wrong.
+Working out the packets was only half the problem.
+The problem with sending raw USB control transfers on macOS is that the kernel’s UVC driver already owns the device.
+To send a control request yourself you have to seize it, fire the request, and release it, then do that fast enough that the driver doesn’t notice anything went wrong.

 The right API is IOKit’s USBDeviceOpenSeize, which grabs exclusive access and bumps whoever currently holds it.
 The camera driver gets it back when you close.

-I can’t call IOKit directly from Python - there’s no usable binding for IOUSBDeviceInterface.
+I can’t call IOKit directly from Python because there’s no usable binding for IOUSBDeviceInterface.
 So I embedded a small C helper in the Python package that gets compiled on first use:

 ior = (*dev)->USBDeviceOpen(dev);